iampno/iampno.github.io/_posts/2019-02-10-letter-of-intent.md

 ### No Politics

 Although a branch of philosophy, politics is not an area that I will venture to post.
 - The political climate seems more polarizing than anytime that I can recall.
-More importantly, I do not find it nearly as interesting as history or comparative religion - all of which can be better evaluated by the public given the breadth of source material available.
+More importantly, I do not find it nearly as interesting as history or comparative religion - both of which can be better evaluated by the public given the breadth of source material available.

 - Dignified columnists and writers that make the work of figuring out the facts an easier and richer experience have my thanks.